SauravMukherjee44/SauravMukherjee44/README.md

 | [Netflix-Clone-PC-App](https://netflix-clone-saurav.herokuapp.com/)     | Netflix clone App built with React and Redux.
 The objective of this project is to practising the concepts of 'React-Hooks', 'Redux-Hooks', react-router, redux-setup and testing code using Jest.
 | [Netflix-Clone-Mobile-App](https://netflix-clone-9b94a.web.app/)     | Netflix clone App built with ReactJS, TMDB Api, Firebase, CSS and JavaScript.
 | [Payment Gateway Integration](https://sauravmukherjee44.github.io/Payment-Gateway-Integration/)     | Payment Gateway Integration for Donating specific amount of Money directly to the Needed one.
 Payment gateway integration, Razorpay is used.
-<h1 align="center">Communication - the human connection - is the key to personal and success !</h1>

 <h1 align="center">Let's Get Connected</h1>